PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation: Method

 \inlinesubsection{Text Prompts.} We develop a structured prompt suite to systematically evaluate T2V models across diverse pedestrian scenarios.
 Prompts are organized along two axes: \textbf{crowd density} and pedestrian \textbf{interaction type}.
 We define three levels for each axis: \begin{itemize} \item Sparse (\textbf{\denS}): The scene contains very few people, often individuals or small, separated groups. \item Moderate (\textbf{\denM}): A comfortable number of people are present to make the area feel active. \item Crowded (\textbf{\denC}): The area is densely populated, and movement is visibly constrained by others. \end{itemize} We additionally define three \textbf{interaction types}: \begin{itemize} \item Directional (\textbf{\intD}): The majority of pedestrians are moving in a clear, linear pattern along one dominant axis. \item Multidirectional (\textbf{\intM}): Pedestrians are moving in many different directions without a single dominant axis. \item Converging/Diverging (\textbf{\intC}): Pedestrian movement is oriented around a specific point of interest or bottleneck. \end{itemize} Using these definitions, we prompt an LLM (Gemini 2.5 Pro) to generate 20 distinct scene descriptions for each of the nine density/interaction categories, always requesting a stationary camera viewpoint.
 We sample 5 repetitions for each prompt, generating 900 videos (1.25 hours) per model.\\

-\inlinesubsection{Trajectory Extraction.} The initial step for both benchmarks is to extract 2D pedestrian trajectories in pixel coordinates from the generated videos (Fig. \ref{fig:method_details}).
+\inlinesubsection{Trajectory Extraction for I2V.} The initial step is to extract 2D pedestrian trajectories in pixel coordinates from the generated videos (Fig. \ref{fig:method_details}).
 We use FairMOT \cite{zhang_fairmot_2021} as a performant off-the-shelf multi-object tracker (MOT), though our framework permits the use of any equivalent MOT choice.
 The tracker processes each video $V^{\text{gen}}$ to produce a set of pixel-space tracklets $\{\mathcal{T}^i_{\text{px}}\}$.
 From this output, we estimate the ground contact point for each person in each frame as the bottom-midpoint of their corresponding bounding box.
+To ensure a fair comparison between synthetic and real-world videos, we reduce label bias by reprocessing the ground-truth videos with the same MOT pipeline instead of using the original manual annotations.
+We project pixel-space tracks into BEV world coordinates using the pre-computed homography matrices from the ETH/UCY datasets.
+Before processing, videos are resized to their original source resolution, and we filter for static camera viewpoints using pyramidal Lucas-Kanade optical flow \cite{lucas1981iterative,bouguet2001pyramidal}.\\